chidexebere/workspace/README.md

 ## Technologies used

 - React and TypeScript: used to build the UI components
-- Styled components and SASS: for styling
+- Firebase for backend services; Firestore, Authentication and Hosting
-- React Query: for managing server state
+- Tailwind for general styles.
-- React testing library and MSW : for unit and integration tests
+- Firebase UI for Sign -in UI.
-- Cypress : for end-to-end tests
+- React Query: for managing server state and React Context for local state
 - Eslint for linting and Prettier for code formating